jj1bdx/writing-otp-modules/eefsfbay2017-slides/eefsf2017-rikitake.md

 * Title slide: Davide Ragusa, from Unsplash.com
 * Kenji Rikitake's face: Yutaka Sakurai and Naoki Sakurai, taken in front of USS Pampanito at Pier 45, San Francisco, CA, USA, March 2015
 * "This talk is not about" slide: Markus Spiske, from Unsplash.com
+* "Development for Erlang/OTP" slide: Luis Llerena, from Unsplash.com
+* "Prototyping" slide: Bram Naus, from Unsplash.com
 * "Working with OTP Team" slide: Johann Walter Bantz, from Unsplash.com
+* "How to gain community support" slide: Clem Onojeghuo, from Unsplash.com
 * "OTP needs your help" slide: Matheus Ferrero, from Unsplash.com
 * "Thank you" slide: Chris Brignola, from Unsplash.com